The Offers page of the Dev Portal allows you to create, edit, and review offers associated with your product.

 Editing Existing Offers

-Through the Offers page of the Dev Portal, you can manage your product's existing offers.
+Through the Offers page, you can also edit existing offers associated with your product.
 To do so, follow the steps below:

 - Navigate to Your Product > Epic Games Store > Offers and select the sandbox containing your offer.